OmarAshkar/GIFTr/README.md

 The generated file can be imported easily by MOODLE or any other LMS that supports GIFT.

-For further documenation instructions, check the package vingette and documentation.
+For further documentation instructions, check the package vignette and documentation.

 ``` r